Managing Escalation Rules

 Use Escalation Manager to add, edit, delete, and check cross-references for escalation rules.

-Creating Escalation Rule
+Creating an Escalation Rule

 At least one Escalation Group must exist before creating a new Escalation Rule.

-Select the Add button above the list and fill out the Escalation Rule form
+Select the Add button above the list and fill out the Escalation Rule form.

-Select the Add Sequence button inside the Rule Sequences section and fill out the Sequence form
+Select the Add Sequence button inside the Rule Sequences section and fill out the Sequence form.

 noteRepeat this step to add more than one sequence.

-Editing Escalation Rule
+Editing an Escalation Rule

-Deleting Escalation Rule
+Deleting an Escalation Rule

 Delete is not allowed if the Escalation Rule has any cross-references.